Danil Prutsev

-Danil Igorevich Prutsev (Дани́л И́горевич Пру́цев; born 25 March 2000; some sources incorrectly list his first name as Daniil or Danila) is a Russian football player who plays as a central midfielder for Russian Premier League club Spartak Moscow.
+Danil Igorevich Prutsev (Дани́л И́горевич Пру́цев; born 25 March 2000; some sources incorrectly list his first name as Daniil or Danila) is a Russian football player who plays as a central midfielder for Russian Premier League club Lokomotiv Moscow on loan from Spartak Moscow, and Russia national team.

 Club career

 He made his debut in the Russian Professional Football League for FC Chertanovo Moscow on 3 August 2017 in a game against FC Dynamo-2 Saint Petersburg.
 He made his Russian Football National League debut for Chertanovo on 17 July 2018 in a game against FC Rotor Volgograd.

 On 2 September 2020, he moved to Russian Premier League club PFC Sochi.
 He made his RPL debut for Sochi on 12 September 2020 in a game against FC Akhmat Grozny.

 On 16 July 2021, he returned to PFC Krylia Sovetov Samara.

 On 21 January 2022, Danil signed for Spartak Moscow with a contract until 2026.
 He scored his first goal in the Russian Premier League on 12 November 2022 in a 1-2 win against Lokomotiv Moscow.

+On 28 August 2025, Danil moved on loan to Lokomotiv Moscow until the end of the 2025–26 season.

 International career

 Prutsev was called up to the Russia national football team for the first time in March 2023 for a training camp.
+He made his debut on 23 March 2023 in a friendly against Iran.